Programs > Brochure

 Comprehensive Fee includes airfare, ground transportation and course arrangements as indicated, and accommodations in twin and triple rooms.
 Daily buffet breakfast and some dinners are included.
-Airfare is NOT included.
-See Professor Ogdie for complete details on what is included, and for an estimated budget for extra costs and spending money.
+See Professor Ogdie for complete details and an estimated budget for extra costs and spending money.

 The course does not have any academic prerequisites.